 But because you are such a good reader and didn’t mind my own version of the [very short] history of the French Pastry culture, I’ll reward you with the real deal: actual (read: not made up) things you need to know about this topic sorted out based on WHAT, WHERE, WHEN, HOW, WHO, and WHY NOT.

 What is the French Pastry culture?

-France is famous the world over for its decadent desserts and delightful pastry concoctions.
+France is famous the world over for its decadent desserts, delightful pastry concoctions, and the dreamy patisserie.
 The word “dessert” is actually derived from the French word “desservir” which means “to clear the table”.